PIQL: Projective Implicit Q-Learning with Support Constraint for Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

-We propose Proj-IQL, an in-sample, multi-step, support-constrained offline RL algorithm based on IQL.
-During the policy evaluation phase, Proj-IQL transitions from a one-step approach to a multi-step in-sample offline RL algorithm while preserving the expectile regression framework.
-In the policy improvement phase, Proj-IQL incorporates a support constraint to facilitate effective policy updates.
+We propose PIQL, an in-sample, multi-step, support-constraint offline RL algorithm based on IQL.
+During the policy evaluation phase, PIQL transitions from a one-step approach to a multi-step in-sample offline RL algorithm while preserving the expectile regression framework.
+In the policy improvement phase, PIQL incorporates a support constraint to facilitate effective policy updates.
 Furthermore, we provide a theoretical foundation, demonstrating the invariance of the expectile regression framework, monotonic policy improvement guarantees, and a more rigorous policy evaluation criterion.
-Empirical results validate the theoretical insights of Proj-IQL and highlight its state-of-the-art performance on D4RL benchmarks, particularly excelling in challenging AntMaze-v0 and Kitchen-0 navigation tasks.
-In the future, Proj-IQL will be improved to more efficient learning policies on less amount of data.
+Empirical results validate the theoretical insights of PIQL and highlight its state-of-the-art performance on D4RL benchmarks.
+In the future, first, we will study how to make PIQL more data-efficient, aiming to learn strong policies from substantially smaller datasets.
+Second, we will explore replacing the behavior policy with more expressive models, aiming to further enhance robustness and generalization in practical applications.